What is the course about?

 What will we cover?

-We will be following the textbook Reading Latin - a textbook designed for adults learners, with texts based on original Latin sources.
-We will start around Section 1D, and we will read adapted texts of works by the comic writer Plautus.
-We shall be studying the conjugation of verbs, the declension of nouns and adjectives.
-We will study a selection of original Latin inscriptions from the British Museum Collection, with the aid of Latin Inscriptions, by Dirk Booms (British Museum Press 2001).
+We will be following the course book Reading Latin - a textbook designed for adults learners, with texts based on original Latin sources.
+We will start around Section 1B, and we will read adapted texts of works by the comic writer Plautus.
+We shall be studying the conjugation of verbs, and the declension of nouns and adjectives.
+We will also study a selection of original Latin inscriptions from the British Museum Collection, with the aid of the publication Latin Inscriptions, by Dirk Booms (British Museum Press 2001).

 What will I achieve?